jatin7gupta/COMP9024-Assignment-1/readme.md

 6. Submission
 7. Testing
 ```
-# Assignment 1: Solvability of the NxN sliding
+# Solvability of the NxN sliding

-# tile puzzle
+# Tile puzzle

 The sliding tile puzzle is a game that requires you to move tiles on a board.
 The board is
 NxN, and there are N-1 tiles numbered from 1..N-1 that occupy the board.
 There is hence 1